htisaksen/dotfiles/README.md

-#.files
-#Mac config to setup environment
+##.files for Mac config to setup environment
 Order of installation
 1. brew
 2. zsh